 His education began at the local school before transferring to Hodder School then Sandhurst College in England, where he worked his way through the school library each Sunday after Mass.
 He was accepted into Emmanuel College, Cambridge in 1919 for an undergraduate degree in Natural Science where he developed a strong interest in the developing science of X-ray crystallography.
 In 1913 W.H.
 Bragg and his son, W.L.
-Bragg demonstrated that the diffraction of X-rays from a crystal could be used to determine the chemical structure of the material.
+Bragg demonstrated that the diffraction of X-rays from a crystal could be used to determine the chemical structure of the material and were awarded the Nobel Prize in Physics in 1915.
 Bernal joined the elder Bragg in his group at the Royal Institution (RI) in 1923.
 There he worked on a range of topics within this burgeoning field including both technical and theoretical developments.

 Bernal left the RI in 1927 to become the first lecturer in structural crystallography at Cambridge and remained there until 1937 when he obtained a chair in Physics at Birkbeck College, University of London and was the head of the newly established department of crystallography.
-His research moved from the technical development to the applications of crystallographic methods to new fields of science especially biologically important materials.
-Initially, he and his collaborator William Astbury at the University of Leeds, with whom he’d worked at the RI, separated the field of biochemistry between them with Bernal studying the smaller crystalline components such as amino acids and steroids, while Astbury focused on fibrous materials and proteins.
-However, as time passed the scope of his group expanded and ground breaking work on the structure of viruses and proteins lead to the foundation of protein crystallography.
+His research included the first x-ray diffraction pattern of a protein (Nature, 1934) and ground breaking work on the structure of viruses and proteins which lead to the foundation of molecular biology.
 This development fundamentally changed the focus of biochemical research and the understanding of biological activity as it allowed for the 3-D chemical structure of the component species to be examined often as the processes occurred.

 Bernal also pioneered investigations into the structure of liquid water by diffraction methods.
 Work on water stretched over Bernal’s career.
 In 1933, he proposed the structure of H2O as a bent molecule with a O-H bond length of 0.96 Å (current value is 0.958 Å) and the presence of hydrogen bonding between the molecules to construct regions of microcrystalline water resembling that of ice with disordered regions connecting these pockets.